CDK8S Resources

 By default, the cycle is run every 10 minutes.

-You can override this parameters overiding defaultResourceSettings
+You can override this parameter with defaultResourceSettings

 .